-Surviving a pandemic is a matter of isolating yourself from OTHER INFECTED PEOPLE until the die-off has run it’s course.
-This could be many months or even longer.
+Surviving a pandemic is a matter of ISOLATING YOURSELF from OTHER INFECTED PEOPLE until it has run its course.
+At worse, this could be many weeks, month(s) or even longer (though absolute worst case).

-Since you won’t know who all is infected, you will need to stay away from everyone outside of your (hopefully healthy) group within your home sphere.
-Therefore in order to be fully prepared, you must have the ability to self quarantine without the need to go out where other (potentially infected) people are.
+Since you may not know which people may be infected (showing no symptoms yet), you will need to stay away from everyone outside of your home sphere for maximum mitigation.
+Therefore in order to be fully prepared, you must have the ability to self quarantine.
+To not go out where other potentially infected people are.
 This includes going to ‘work’, grocery shopping, etc..

 You must have everything that you need already at home.